 - 1/4 tsp salt

-- Preheat barbecue to medium.
+- Preheat barbecue to medium heat.
 Toss asparagus in olive oil in a large bowl and sprinkle with salt.

 - Grill asparagus, turning often until lightly charred and cooked through, about 6-8 minutes.
-Set aside, when cool enough to handle, slice into 1" pieces.
+Set aside, and when cool enough to handle, cut into 1" pieces.

-- Meanwhile, in a large bowl toss romaine with lettuce, green onion, avocado, sun dried tomatoes, goat cheese and cooled asparaguws.
+- Meanwhile, in a large bowl toss romaine with cucumber, green onion, avocado, sun dried tomatoes, goat cheese and cooled, chopped asparagus.

-- In a blender, combine basil with olive oil, vinegar and salt.
+- In a blender or food processor, combine basil with olive oil, vinegar and salt.
 Toss with salad and serve immediately.

 Let me know if you give this grilled asparagus salad with basil vinaigrette a try in the comments below.